 This delicious post was originally shared in February 2016 and has been updated in February 2018!

-Valentine’s Day this year is seated in the midst of a long President’s Day weekend.
-Amidst all the sweets is a perfect brunch opportunity with a Valentine’s theme.
-With mimosas being a brunching standard, taking advantage of citrus season to create Blood Orange Mimosas is on my plan.
+Whether celebrating Valentine’s Day, Chinese New Year, Mardi Gras (all jammed together at this time of year) or a nice brunch, Blood Orange Mimosas are a seasonal way to change up traditional mimosas, the classic brunch cocktail.
 I love the deep color and sweet flavor of blood oranges.
-Pairing them with a rosé sparkling wine or pink champagne is a fun change and one that fits the holiday too.
+Pairing them with a rosé sparkling wine or pink champagne is a fun change and one that fits the holidays too.

 Readers have asked my opinion on champagne and liquor quality levels for mixed boozy punches and champagne cocktails before so I’m going to share my thoughts here.
 I personally believe you should buy the best for your budget whenever possible.
 Just because it’s a mixed drink, doesn’t mean the cheapest stuff available is the best choice both flavor and candidly hangover potential.

 Having said that, one of my all-time favorite champs is Veuve Cliquot and I would not shell out to use that in a mimosa.
 There is a middle ground with all the varieties of champagne and sparkling wines available so choose what you love and what you feel comfortable spending.
 Consulting at your local liquor store is a great way to find brands you may never have known about that are a great price and quality.
 I have found some of the best options through those ‘could you give me some advice’ chats.

 Making a Blood Orange Mimosa brunch cocktail – Step by Step:

 Mimosa’s always taste best with freshly squeezed orange juice and that’s the only way to make them when using blood oranges.
 Blood oranges are juiced, added to champagne flutes and filled with rose sparkling wine.
 The recipe instructions below guide for making individual servings or a full pitcher.